AyaPK/AS-Python-Portfolio/README.md

 - Farenheit and Celcius Converter.py<br/>
   A quick excersize in creating a functional Tkinter GUI<br/><br/>

+- Calculator.py<br/>
+  An experiment in utilising the Tkinter UI to create a basic functioning calculator<br/><br/>

 - FizzBuzz Generator.py<br/>
   My response to the FizzBuzz challenge